 When you set up CHAP name and secret at the iSCSI adapter level, all targets receive the same parameters from the adapter.
 By default, all discovery addresses or static targets inherit CHAP parameters that you set up at the adapter level.

-The CHAP name should not exceed 511 alphanumeric characters and the CHAP secret should not exceed 255 alphanumeric characters.
+The CHAP name cannot exceed 511 alphanumeric characters and the CHAP secret cannot exceed 255 alphanumeric characters.
 Some adapters, for example the QLogic adapter, might have lower limits, 255 for the CHAP name and 100 for the CHAP secret.

 Before setting up CHAP parameters for software or dependent hardware iSCSI, determine whether to configure unidirectional or bidirectional CHAP.
 Independent hardware iSCSI adapters do not support bidirectional CHAP.

 Verify CHAP parameters configured on the storage side.
-Parameters that you configure must match the ones one the storage side.
+Parameters that you configure must match the ones on the storage side.

 - Display storage adapters and select the iSCSI adapter to configure.

-- Under Adapter Details, click the Properties tab and click Edit in the Authentication panel.
+- Click the Properties tab and click Edit in the Authentication panel.